 All Drucker centrifuges are designed for maximum serviceability.
-A Model 706B may be completely repaired (i.e.: replacement of all the main serviceable parts) in approximately one hour.
-For example: the main control panel, which contains all the input/output regulating devices to drive the Model 706B, is harness connected to the motor and is replaceable in approximately 15 minutes.
+A Model 708B may be completely repaired (i.e.: replacement of all the main serviceable parts) in approximately one hour.
+For example: the main control panel, which contains all the input/output regulating devices to drive the Model 708, is harness connected to the motor and is replaceable in approximately 15 minutes.

-6.2 Motor Brush Replacement (Model 706B) (refer to Figure 3.)
+6.2 Motor Brush Replacement

-The electrical motor in the model 706B centrifuge is a permanent magnet DC motor designed to our particular specifications.
+The electrical motor in the model 708 centrifuge is a DC motor designed to our particular specifications.
 Under normal use the motor brushes should have to be replaced every (500) hours or once each six months.
 When the brushes need replacement follow the following procedure:

-- 1. Unplug the centrifuge from its electrical socket and lay it on its side. - 2.
-Remove the bottom cover plate. - 3.
+- 1. Unplug the centrifuge from its electrical socket and turn it over so it is resting on its top. - 2.
+Remove the bottom cover plate by taking the six (6) screws out of the bottom. - 3.
 Using a short, flat bladed screwdriver, remove the black plastic motor brush cap located on each side of the motor. - 4.
-Remove the old motor brush and replace with Drucker part number 7735023 motor brush. - 5.
+Remove the old motor brush and replace with Drucker part number 7735047 motor brush.
+Make sure to orient the brush so that the curve on it matches the shape of the motor. - 5.
 Replace the motor brush cap. - 6.
 Rotate the centrifuge to its other side and repeat steps 6.2.1 through 6.2.5 for the second motor brush. - 7.
 Inspect the old motor brushes.
 If the carbon has worn down to the bare metal, the motor armature may have been damaged.
 If this has happened, Do not operate the centrifuge; have a technician remove the motor and have the armature repaired. - 8.
 Replace the bottom cover plate and return the centrifuge to an upright position. - 9.
 Plug the centrifuge into a proper electrical socket. - 10.
 Set the speed control to 2,000 RPM and turn the time to (5) minutes; if the centrifuge starts up and operates normally it is ready for continued operation; If unusual sounds are heard or there is excessive vibration, Turn off immediately, do not proceed.
 Call a repair technician or The Drucker Company for help in locating the problem cause.